Davin-X/Practice-Mysql-in-Jupyter-Notebook-Python-Windows/README.md

 install and setup password

  # 2 - installing MySQL connector for python
- Open anaconda prompt and run-
+ Open anaconda prompt and run->

 	conda install -c anaconda mysql-connector-python

 # 3 - running and Practicing MySQL in Jupyter Notebook

-Run Jupyter notebook and create a new python notebook Run- import mysql.connector
+Run Jupyter notebook and create a new python notebook Run following code in a cell

+import mysql.connector

 mydb = mysql.connector.connect(